 Install anaconda

-and pre-installed data science packages.
+Anaconda is the open source data science platform to manage environments and packages.
+It comes with python, conda and pre-installed data science packages.
 The power of anaconda actually comes from conda which is a package and environment manager related to the data science space.
-Anaconda is a fairly large download so, there is an alternative distribution just comes with conda and python which is called miniconda
+Anaconda is a fairly large download so, there is an alternative distribution just comes with conda and python which is called miniconda.
+If you prefer to use miniconda, you need to use conda to install packages.

-.
+Package installer for python is called pip.
 Conda is a bit different than pip having the feature of being able to install any software stack packages, so you can install non-python packages as well.
 Be aware of the fact that not all python libraries are available from conda, and you need to use pip alongside conda to install required packages.

 Sample conda usage: